 Others cynically seized upon the attacks to argue for a more punitive criminal justice system.
 Writing in the City Journal, Theodore Dalrymple laid the blame on the government of Tony Blair for legislating a system of early release.
 He also mocked the ideas of prisoner rehabilitation and police monitoring of released prisoners.
-Yet he asked rhetorically (and paradoxically):

 The usual members of the ‘you can’t say anything anymore’ brigade, meanwhile, complained about the alleged ‘political correctness’ that apparently surrounds terror attacks.
 Writing in the Mail, for instance, Richard Littlejohn said:

 The authorities are… reluctant to use any permutation of the word ‘Islam’ in relation to terrorism.

 Inevitably, the incident was also used as a convenient tool to attack Corbyn on the eve of the general election.
 The Sun and Mail, for example, claimed respectively that he “appeared to blame” US President Donald Trump and the UK’s ‘special relationship’ with the US for the attack.
 Several of the above pundits and publications also criticised him for opposing Boris Johnson’s call for a change to the law so that convicted terror suspects serve their full term of imprisonment.